NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 The class provides `public` _overloaded methods_ - `getAttrCatEntry()` and `setAttrCatEntry()` to retrieve and update the _Attribute Catalog_ entry of a relation's attribute in the _Attribute Cache_ Table.
 The class also provides _overloaded_ `public` methods - `getSearchIndex()` and `setSearchIndex()` for retrieving and updating the `searchIndex` field of _Attribute Cache_ Entry.

-The `private` method `recordToAttrCacheEntry()` is used to convert a record (implemented as an array of union Attribute) to `AttrCacheEntry` structure.
+The `private` method `recordToAttrCatEntry()` is used to convert a record (implemented as an array of union Attribute) to `AttrCatEntry` structure.
 This function is called by the _friend class_, `OpenRelTable`, while opening a relation.
-Similarly, the `private` method `attrCacheEntryToRecord()` is used to convert `AttrCacheEntry` structure in to a record.
+Similarly, the `private` method `attrCatEntryToRecord()` is used to convert `AttrCatEntry` structure in to a record.
 This function is also called from the _friend class_, `OpenRelTable`, while closing a relation.

 :::info C++ STATIC CLASSES
 AttrCacheTable is a _static class_, i.e., all member fields and methods are declared static.
 Memory is allocated statically for all member fields of the class.
 This class uses _static methods_ to access the _static member fields_.
 C++ allows static methods to be accessed using the semantics `class_name :: function_name()`.